emilyychenn/lendr/README.md

 This program would ideally be used by individuals or groups of friends/colleagues/acquaintances in similar situations as described above to help keep track of who owes money to whom.
 The application's **core features** will include:
 - the names of the people who owe you money or who you owe money to
 - the total amount, amount paid, and pending amount
-- the date at which you first started owing this money, the date the money is due (optional), and the date the debt was paid
-- the ability to edit the details of a loan at any time
 - a total statement to see your overall owed/owing balance

+Additional features that may be implemented **after** the core functionality is complete could include:
+- the ability to include a file or an image of a receipt from the payment
 - a report/summary to view your history: displaying money in and out over different periods of time

-Additional features that may be implemented after the core functionality is complete could include:
-- the ability to include a file or an image of a receipt from the payment
 - a currency converter to support different currencies
 - the option to add interest to loans (for individuals with larger debts to banks etc.)
 - a button that allows users to quickly mark a debt as paid instead of manually entering the amount